universse/palettez/README.md

 ## Basic Usage

-For client-side persistence (eg. localStorage), it's recommended to initialize Palettez in a synchronous script to avoid theme flicker on page load.
+It's recommended to initialize Palettez in a synchronous script to avoid theme flicker on page load.
 If your project's bundler supports importing static asset as string, you can inline the minified version of Palettez to reduce the number of HTTP requests.
-Check out the demo for example usage with Astro and Vite.
+Check out the Astro/Remix demo for example of this pattern with Vite.

 ```html
 <script src="https://unpkg.com/palettez"></script>